 28 January 2016Crew / Passenger Deaths

 On January 28, 2016, the ship was docked in call port Roseau Dominica.
 On an independently booked Trafalgar Falls excursion ashore, at ~ 11 am, the tour bus carrying MSC cruise ship passengers crashed.
 The traffic accident resulted in the dead of a 16-month-old baby boy and 7 injured passengers (2 Brazilian, 5 Italian).
 The injured were immediately transported by an ambulance to Queen Margaret Hospital (Trafalgar).

 On December 30, 2013, during maintenance works in port, gas escaped and caused an explosion in one of the ship’s fuel tanks.
 In the accident, 3 male crew were seriously injured.
 One sustained a head injury and was hospitalized ashore.
 The other 2 remained in the onboard infirmary.

 The investigation showed the men were cleaning the tank without using proper equipment, and that safety equipment was not provided by the cruise company.

-According to witnesses, the man (of Brazilian origin) was with friends and talking near the ship’s R32 disco nightclub, when after seating on the railing he fell backwards.
-His friends threw liferings, but he didn’t respond.
-He was rescued from the water unconscious and ambulanced to a hospital ashore, where was pronounced dead.
+According to witnesses, the man (of Brazilian origin) was with friends and talking near the ship’s R32 disco nightclub, when after seating on the railing he fell backward.
+His friends threw life rings, but he didn’t respond.
+He was rescued from the water unconscious and transported by an ambulance to a hospital ashore, where was pronounced dead.

-(law news) On January 7, 2011, the defendants were sentenced from 12 to 20 years in jail, the highest one being for the group’s leader (a Bulgarian).
-The drug bust was a result of an international operation between the Bulgarian police and the UK’s SOCA (Serious Organised Crime Agency).
+(law news) On January 7, 2011, the defendants were sentenced from 12 to 20 years in jail, the highest one being for group’s leader (Bulgarian male).
+The drug bust was a result of an international operation between the Bulgarian police and UK’s SOCA (Serious Organised Crime Agency).

 You can add more details on reported here accident or submit new / your own MSC Orchestra ship incident ("Cruise Minus" report) via CruiseMapper's contact form.